vrugtehagel/yozo/README.md

 ## About the codebase

 I know this codebase is not the most readable; it is intricate (robust, but fragile) and designed to be small when compressed.
-Because sometimes, more code results in a smaller bundle size.
+Oddly enough, sometimes, more code results in a smaller bundle size.
 That's why there are comments sprinkled all over the place, to try and help any brave souls trying to understand what's really happening.

 Some practical notes:
 - Lines with a comment are excluded from the `lib` build.
 Sometimes that means there are a few lines of code ending in `//` just so they'll get removed from the main build.
 This is generally useful for extra validation and better error and warning messages.